 - Rabies: Rabies is a fatal disease and can be transmitted to humans or other pets.
-New York State law requires all pets be vaccinated against rabies.
+New York State law requires all pets to be vaccinated against rabies.

 - Parvo Virus: Canine Parvo Virus is a highly contagious viral disease.
 It causes severe vomiting and bloody diarrhea.
 A less common form attacks the heart muscles of young puppies.
 The vaccine is often given in combination with the distemper vaccine.
-It is spread by contact with an infected dog, or coming in contact with an infected dog’s stool.
+It is spread by contact with an infected dog or coming in contact with an infected dog’s stool.
 It is not transmitted to humans.

 - Lyme: Lyme disease is caused by a type of bacteria called a spirochete.
 It causes varied symptoms, most commonly lameness, loss of appetite, and lethargy.
-In some cases it can cause acute kidney or heart failure.
+In some cases, it can cause acute kidney or heart failure.
 It is transmitted by the bite of an infected tick.
 The tick must be engorged to transmit the disease, usually 24 to 48 hours.
-Dogs do not get the “bulls eye” rash that people often get.
+Dogs do not get the “bulls-eye” rash that people often get.
 It is a separate vaccine and most effective when given in the series of puppy vaccines.

 Laboratory tests give the veterinarian information they can not see during the physical exam.
 Many lab tests are done in house, meaning we run them in the hospital ourselves.
-Other lab tests are sent out to veterinary testing lab, and on occasion your vet may need to send a sample to a Veterinary College for special testing.
+Other lab tests are sent out to a veterinary testing lab, and on occasion, your vet may need to send a sample to a Veterinary College for special testing.

-Lab tests can be run on blood, feces, urine or other secretions.
+Lab tests can be run on blood, feces, urine, or other secretions.